RyanTarnowski/E-Commerce-App---REST-API/README.md

 ## About The Project

-The goal of this project was to build a basic e-commerce REST api and document the api with swagger.
+The goal of this project was to build a basic e-commerce REST API and document the API with swagger.

 ### Built With